Anastasia-Labs/direct-offer/README.md

 ## Introduction

 The Direct Offer project provides a Plutarch-based implementation of a smart contract enabling peer-to-peer trading, in a trustless manner, for the Cardano blockchain.
-Without the need for a trusted third party or a Decentralized Exchange (DEX), a user can put up any Cardano native asset(s) for sale in exchange for any user-speicified native asset(s).
+Without the need for a trusted third party or a Decentralized Exchange (DEX), a user can put up any Cardano native asset(s) for sale in exchange for any user-specified native asset(s).

 This project is funded by the Cardano Treasury in [Catalyst Fund 10](https://projectcatalyst.io/funds/10/f10-developer-ecosystem-the-evolution/plug-and-play-smart-contract-api-a-game-changing-platform-to-deploy-open-source-contracts-instantly)